microsoft/DirectXShaderCompiler/docs/DXIL.rst

 223 TextureGatherRaw                                      Gather raw elements from 4 texels with no type conversions (SRV type is constrained)
 224 SampleCmpLevel                                        samples a texture and compares a single component against the specified comparison value
-225 TextureStoreSample                                    stores texel data at specified sample index
+225 TextureStoreSample                                    stores texel data at specified sample index 226 WaveMatrix_Annotate                                   Annotate a wave matrix pointer with the type information 227 WaveMatrix_Depth                                      Returns depth (K) value for matrix of specified type 228 WaveMatrix_Fill                                       Fill wave matrix with scalar value 229 WaveMatrix_LoadRawBuf                                 Load wave matrix from raw buffer 230 WaveMatrix_LoadGroupShared                            Load wave matrix from group shared array 231 WaveMatrix_StoreRawBuf                                Store wave matrix to raw buffer 232 WaveMatrix_StoreGroupShared                           Store wave matrix to group shared array 233 WaveMatrix_Multiply                                   Mutiply left and right wave matrix and store in accumulator 234 WaveMatrix_MultiplyAccumulate                         Mutiply left and right wave matrix and accumulate into accumulator 235 WaveMatrix_ScalarOp                                   Perform scalar operation on each element of wave matrix 236 WaveMatrix_SumAccumulate                              Sum rows or columns of an input matrix into an existing accumulator fragment matrix
+237 WaveMatrix_Add                                        Element-wise accumulate, or broadcast add of fragment into accumulator
+238 AllocateNodeOutputRecords                             returns a handle for the output records 239 ReadFromNodeRecord                                    reads value at byteOffset from the input represented by input handle
+240 WriteToNodeRecord                                     writes value to the record at output handle at byteOffset 241 IncrementOutputCount                                  Select the next logical output count for an EmptyNodeOutput 242 OutputCompleteRecord                                  indicates all outputs for a given records are complete 243 OutputCompleteNode                                    indicates all output for an output node is complete 244 GetInputRecordCount                                   returns the number of records that have been coalesced into the current thread group
+245 FinishedCrossGroupSharing                             returns true if the current thread group is the last to access the input
+246 BarrierByMemoryType                                   Request a barrier for a set of memory types and/or thread group execution sync
+247 BarrierByMemoryHandle                                 Request a barrier for just the memory used by the specified object 248 CreateNodeInputHandle                                 Creates a handle to a NodeInput 249 CreateNodeOutputHandle                                Creates a handle to a NodeOutput 250 IndexNodeHandle                                       returns the handle for the location in the output node array at the indicated index
+251 CreateNodeInputRecordsHandle                          create a handle for an InputRecord
 === ===================================================== =======================================================================================================================================================================================================================